How do I resolve my domestic building dispute (in Victoria)?

 Once the case is concluded, the tribunal member will hand down a written decision.

-This piece is prepared by Lovegrove & Cotton, including Jordan Davies, Senior Paralegal.
+This piece is prepared by Lovegrove & Cotton, with the assistance of one of our prior law graduates.

 Lovegrove & Cotton: Experts in Residential Building Dispute Resolution